nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 The `@Query()` decorator's options object (where we pass `{{ '{' }}name: 'author'{{ '}' }}` above) accepts a number of keys:

 - name: name of the query; a `string`
-- description: a description that will be used to generate GraphQL schema documentation (e.g. in GraphQL playground); a `string`
+- description: a description that will be used to generate GraphQL schema documentation (e.g., in GraphQL playground); a `string`
 - deprecationReason: sets query metadata to show the query as deprecated (e.g., in GraphQL playground); a `string`
 - nullable: whether the query can return a null data response; `boolean` or `'items'` or `'itemsAndList'` (see above for details of `'items'` and `'itemsAndList'`)